benkoshy/pagy/docs/extras/uikit.md

 ## Methods

-This extra adds nav helper to the `Pagy::Frontend` module.
+This extra adds the above nav helpers to the `Pagy::Frontend` module.
 You can customize it by direct overriding in your own view helper.

-### pagy_uikit_nav(pagy)
+=== pagy_uikit_nav(pagy)

 This method is the same as the `pagy_nav`, but customized for UIkit.